-Visitors coming to the park from Downtown will be greeted by a prominent gateway structure that will also clearly identify one's arrival into the park.
-This threshold will welcome people into the park and is one end of the waterfront promenade that will move down to the water, continue along the Piscataqua, and connect to the Peirce Island Bridge, which takes people over to Four Tree Island.
-The piers and walls may be architecturally finished masonry with ornamental metal accents.
+Visitors coming to the park from Downtown will be greeted by a prominent gateway structure that will also clearly identify ones arrival into the park.
+This threshold will welcome people into the park and is one end of the waterfront promenade that will sweep down to the water, continue along the Piscataqua and connect to the Peirce Island Bridge which takes people over to Four Tree Island.
+The piers and walls should be made of stone or pre-cast concrete with an architectural finish and ornamental metal should be considered for the arch itself.
 Lighting, plaques, and specialized finishes should all support the importance of this entrance.
 Pavement from the park should extend onto the sidewalk to further reinforce a strong sense of arrival.

-Once inside the main entrance on State Street, there are sweeping views to the water.
+Once inside the main entrance on State Street there are sweeping views to the water.
 The existing mature tree canopy will be pruned to allow for more filtered light and some of the aging trees in poor health will be removed.
 The failing evergreen trees along the northern seawall will be removed and replaced when the wall is stabilized.